Recruitment and Pre-Arrival

 SPOTLIGHT

 • Fleming College offers virtual and in-person Connect and Get Ready sessions, where students can connect with peers from the same program, meet the International Student Services staff, and attend themed sessions aimed at preparing them to come to Canada and get ready for their studies.
 Example sessions include topics on housing, immigration, counselling, and health insurance, among others.
+The International Education Office also creates on-demand informative sessions that can be viewed on their YouTube channel.

 • Fleming College also offered a Global Friends Café pilot program in 2022, which ran one month prior to students arriving in Canada.
 The program connected current Fleming students to future Fleming students abroad in order to form a bond based on common interests and cultural curiosity.
 The program promoted acceptance of diversity, better integration of international students, and opportunities for true connection and friendship.